COSC381-2023Winter/github-flow-demo/README.md

 `git commit readme.md` Will commit the README file to the repository!

+`git branch <branch name>` Will create a new Branch with given name

 `git rebase <branch name>` Allows to modify the commit history of a branch.

 'git branch <branch name>' (this will create a new branch with the desiganted name)